ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: ASVspoof 2021 Challenge Results

 The middle pane of Fig.~\ref{fig:LA_Channel_Transmission_decomposed} shows the distribution in t-DCF for the three transmission routes detailed in Section~\ref{sec:LAdb}, namely routes across a LAN and from France to Italy (FR-IT) and from France to Singapore (FR-SG).
 The similarity in t-DCF for all three shows that transmission routes have little impact upon CM performance; they are not dissimilar to the distribution for pooled results.
 This would suggest that future challenge editions could use simpler LAN routes only.

 Fig.~\ref{fig:la_subcondition_analysis} depicts a condition/attack analysis, with attack algorithms on the vertical axis and evaluation conditions on the horizontal axis.
 The color of each circle encodes the median min t-DCF for the top-10 systems, while the radius represents the inter-quartile range.
 For some attacks and some conditions the min t-DCF is consistently high.
 For attack A18, and to a lesser extent also A17, there is greater variation across conditions, with the median t-DCF ranging from approximately 0.4 for condition C1 (no encoding) to over 0.8 for C3 (unk.\ + $\mu$-law) and approximately 0.7 for C6 (GSM).
-These observations show that A18, an attack which is already difficult to detect even in the absence of encoding, becomes disproportionately more difficult to detect after low bandwidth encoding.
+These observations show that A18, an attack based on a non-parallel VC system (details in Section 3.1, \cite{asvspoof2019database}) which is already difficult to detect even in the absence of encoding, becomes disproportionately more difficult to detect after low bandwidth encoding.